top of page

 When the Ring Road becomes exhausting

-The Ring Road starts to feel less rewarding when time is limited.
+The Ring Road starts to break down when time is limited.

 In winter, the equation changes further.
 Daylight hours shrink, weather becomes more unpredictable, and road conditions in the north and east can slow progress significantly.
 What looks manageable on a map can become stressful in strong winds or snow.